-20. Monitoring arrangements
+20. Monitoring arrangements and evaluating success

-This policy and information report will be reviewed by the Headteacher/SENCO every year.
+This policy and information report will be reviewed by the Headteacher/SENDCo every year.
 It will also be updated if any changes to the information are made during the year.
 It will be approved by the governing board.